Legacy SEMP

 Solace Element Management Protocol (SEMP v1) is a request/reply protocol that uses an XML schema to identify all managed objects available in an event broker.
 Any object available through the event broker Command Line Interface (CLI) or SolAdmin is also available through SEMP v1.

 Applications can use SEMP v1 to manage and monitor an event broker.
 It uses a simple request/reply paradigm to send XML-encoded requests to the event broker and receive corresponding XML-encoded replies.
-These requests and replies parallel the commands and replies offered through CLI.
+These requests and replies parallel the commands and replies offered through Solace CLI.

 Running gather-diagnostics via legacy SEMP or from SolAdmin (which uses legacy SEMP) will stop all other SEMP requests from being serviced until gather-diagnostics completes.
 Running gather-diagnostics normally takes several minutes.
-If this is a problem, we recommend that you run gather-diagnostics via the CLI.
+If this is a problem, we recommend that you run gather-diagnostics via the Solace CLI.

 The following figure shows both the SEMP v1 Request over HTTP and SEMP v1 Request Over Message Bus access methods.